vdaubry/vdaubry.github.io/_posts/2014-12-23-Why-we-moved-from-Heroku-to-EC2.markdown

 Note: At that time we tried [Hirefire](http://hirefire.io) which was at its early stage and not production ready.
 Service such as [Adeptscale](https://www.adeptscale.com) didn't exist at that time.

 We were also constrained by the binaries that were installed by default on Heroku instances, most of the time older version.
-It was very frustrating to face bugs in Imagemagick that had already been fixed and to be unable to update it..
+It was very frustrating to face bugs in Imagemagick that had already been fixed and being unable to update it..

-But despite these problems it was working.
+But despite these problems it was working.<br>
 What really made us switch to EC2 was the migration from Bamboo et Cedar.
-We were heavily relying on PDFTK to process PDF files, and this lib was purely removed from Cedar.
-We started to look how to create a customnbuildpack for Cedar, but it just felt like we were really using a platform that didn't suit our needs any more.
+We were heavily relying on PDFTK to process PDF files, and this lib was simply removed from Cedar.
+We started to look how to create a custom buildpack for Cedar, but it just felt like we were really using a platform that didn't suit our needs any more.

 At this point we decided to extract all code related to background processing into a seperate ruby app and host it on EC2.
 It would allow us to install libs missing on the Cedar stack and at the same time solve the other issues we already had :